cass-community/cass-community.github.io/_sw/superlu.md

   particularly efficient for non-symmetric sparsity.
 In addition to sparse LU and triangular solves,  the library provides error bounds, condition estimation, and easy-to-use interface for repeated solutions with same sparsity pattern, etc.
-  Serial SuperLU package also contains numerical threshold-based ILU routines.
+  The Serial SuperLU package also contains numerical threshold-based ILU routines.
-  It is written in C with MPI/OpenMP paralleliztion, and CUDA (Nvidia) and HIP (AMD) GPU acceleration.
+  It is written in C with MPI/OpenMP paralleliztion, and CUDA (NVIDIA) and HIP (AMD) GPU acceleration.
 It also contains bindings to Fortran, Julia and Python.

 target_audience: |